Site Director Message

 Powell River: Powell River is located on the Northern Sunshine Coast at the gateway to Desolation Sound, has outstanding mountain biking, kayaking and hiking and is a destination for tourists from around the world because of its natural beauty, music and facilities.
 Powell River General Hospital is a modern self-sufficient 33 bed facility supporting many services including oncology, dialysis, cast clinic, endoscopy full time GP anesthesia, medicine, surgery, and OB Gyn coverage.
 Family physicians practice full service medicine, and are the most responsible physician for medical and obstetrical patients.
 Residents provide in-patient care, palliative care, extended care and nursing homes, and gain experience in sports medicine, geriatrics, and chronic disease management.
 The ER is moderately busy and a great venue to become increasingly comfortable with emergency care.
 There is excellent GP, specialist and anesthesia back up.
 Residents will be exposed to truly ‘full service’ family medicine in a friendly community where accommodation is readily available.

 Resident Life at Coastal

-Coastal currently has nine residents per year, which has provided for an amazingly tight-knit group.
+Coastal has eight residents per year, which has provided for an amazingly tight-knit group.
 Everyone at Coastal is extremely supportive and always seems to go the extra mile for one another.
 We are constantly taking advantage of all that the North Shore has to offer, including skiing, hiking, snowshoeing, kayaking, and more.